-The Decision-Maker, the parties, their Advisors, and appropriate administrators of the University of Mount Union will be permitted to review the recording in a controlled environment as determined by the CDO & Senior Title IX Administrator or Title IX Co-coordinator.
-No person will be given or be allowed to make a copy of the recording without permission of the CDO & Senior Title IX Administrator or Title IX Co-coordinator.
+The Decision-Maker, the parties, their Advisors, and appropriate administrators of the University of Mount Union will be permitted to listen to the recording in a controlled environment determined by the Title IX co-coordinator.
+No person will be given or be allowed to make a copy of the recording without permission of the Title IX co-coordinator.